 1. Registered Business Address in Singapore

-A local Singapore is mandatory for all Singapore businesses.
+A local Singapore registered address is mandatory for all Singapore companies.

-This applies to all and address cannot be a P.O.
+This applies to all business entity type, and address cannot be a P.O.
 Box or residential address.

 The office address must be opened to the public for business hours and be used for the purpose of the registered business activities.